 Traffic Parrot also supports JMS and native IBM® MQ APIs.

 Features and capabilities

-Traffic Parrot Enterprise provides a range of functionalities to help you with service virtualization:
+Traffic Parrot Enterprise provides a range of functionalities to help you with API and service simulation:

 (more coming soon - contact us)

-- Native IBM® WebSphere MQ 7.5+ service virtualization
+- Native IBM® WebSphere MQ 7.5+ API and service simulation

 - File transfers